pidcodes/pidcodes.github.com/howto.md

 site: http://www.mysite.com/
 source: http://github.com/myorg/mydevice/
 ---
+A short description of my device and what it does.
 ```

 The `title` field is what will appear on the pid.codes directory.
 Titles will be prefixed with the name of your organisation, so don't include that in the title.
 Try and pick a name you'd want to see in Device Manager or dmesg.